Man at the Crossroads: Man, Controller of the Universe

 Concerned that Nelson Rockefeller would destroy the work, Rivera had asked Lucienne Bloch to take photographs of the mural before it could be destroyed.
 In late 1933, Rivera went to Mexico City and persuaded the Mexican government to let him repaint the mural on a blank wall at the Palacio de Bellas Artes.
 In his biography of Rivera, Bertram Wolfe stated that the artist did not care for the location of the mural this time around.
 Rather, Wolfe wrote, Rivera had been "looking for a public place where he could let men see what kind of painting it was that these 'patrons of the arts' had chosen to destroy".

 Using the photographs as a reference, Rivera repainted the mural, though at a smaller scale, where it was renamed Man, Controller of the Universe.
 The composition was almost identical, but the central figure was moved slightly to be aligned with the supporting mast of the cylindrical telescope above him.
-The new version includes a portrait of Leon Trotsky alongside Karl Marx and Friedrich Engels at the right.
+The new version includes a portrait of Leon Trotsky (then exiled in Mexico) alongside Karl Marx and Friedrich Engels at the right.
 Others appear at the left, including Charles Darwin.
 Beside Darwin is John Rockefeller, Jr, a lifelong teetotaler, drinking in a nightclub with a woman.
 Above their heads is a dish of syphilis bacteria.